aws-samples/aws-appsync-calorie-tracker-workshop/3_APPSYNC/README.md

     - To create **createUser** mutation type, copy the text from below and paste it in your AppSync Schema.
     - The mutation **createUser** takes **CreateUserInput** as input argument and return **User** type. **CreateUserInput** is an Input type which contains the attributes we want to store for each user.

-  Your AppSync Schema should like the below and Click `Save`.
+  Your AppSync Schema should look like below.
+Click `Save` to save your schema.
   ```
   type User {
     caloriesConsumed: Int